Federico Ravaglia: Loan to Gubbio

 On 23 July 2019, he was loaned to Serie C club Gubbio.

 He made his first starting-lineup Serie C appearance for Gubbio on 25 August 2019 in a game against Triestina.

 Loan to Frosinone

 On 17 July 2021, he was loaned to Serie B side Frosinone.

 Loan to Reggina

 On 21 July 2022, Ravaglia joined Reggina on loan.
 The loan was terminated early in January 2023 after Nicola Bagnolini suffered a long-term injury and Bologna needed a third goalkeeper.

 Return to Bologna

 On 20 December 2023, Ravaglia started and saved a penalty kick by Lautaro Martínez in a 2–1 away victory over Inter Milan, in the round of 16 of the Coppa Italia.

+Watford

+On 31 July 2026, Ravaglia signed for EFL Championship club Watford for an undisclosed fee, signing a six-year contract.